Certifieddonnie/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home takes you to the user home directory.
-3-listfiles shows the files in a directory in a long format 4-listmorefiles shows the files in a directory in a long format and well detailed
+3-listfiles shows the files in a directory in a long format 4-listmorefiles shows the files in a directory in a long format and well detailed 5-listfilesdigitonly shows the user ID and files in long format.